Physician Provider Stories

 This has been a draw for Dr. Brown.
 “Doing locums in those areas where people really, really need doctors, and there were some rural places where I worked at that I’d be the only OB/GYN on duty in a two-hour radius.
 The patients are just so grateful to really have somebody who is very experienced, and I feel a lot more appreciated for my work as a locums than I did in my regular practice.”

 The ability to control your own schedule can also make it possible to provide care in underserved communities around the world.
 As Dr. Holt says, “With the flexibility [of locums], I can volunteer for medical missions.”
-She recently went a medical mission to Zambia, which allowed her to focus exclusively on patient care while helping those in need.
+She went on a medical mission to Zambia, which allowed her to focus exclusively on patient care while helping those in need.

 Dr. Edwards says that has been part of the draw for her in doing locums.
 “You’re really serving a community that needs a medical provider.”